RESOStandards/reso-certification-help/docs/normal-users.md

 _[Create Token Button]_

-The token will then be displayed along with options to copy it to the clipboard or to delete (only in the case of multiple tokens).
+The token will then be displayed along with options to copy it to the clipboard or to delete (in the case of multiple tokens).

 _[token buttons]_

+Select the copy icon to copy the token to the clipboard.

+_[copy icon]_

+Select the trash can icon to delete the token.

+_[trash can icon]_

+You may contact certification@reso.org for assistance.